Awaken (song)

 "Awaken" is a song by American rock band Breaking Benjamin.
 It was released as the lead single from the band's upcoming untitled seventh studio album on October 16, 2024.
 Written and produced by the band's lead vocalist Benjamin Burnley and lead guitarist Jasen Rauch, "Awaken" is the first song by the band released via BMG, after the band left longtime label Hollywood Records.
+This is the final Breaking Benjamin single to feature Shaun Foist on drums, before his departure in December 2025.

 Background

-Throughout 2022, the band began to write material for a follow-up to the band's sixth studio album Ember (2018).
+Throughout 2022, the band began to write material for a follow-up to the band's sixth studio album, Ember (2018).
 Intending to release a new studio album, guitarist Jasen Rauch revealed in May 2023 that new material was currently in production and hoped that the band would release new music within the next year.
 In October 2024, it was revealed that the band had left longtime label Hollywood Records and had signed with BMG and was preparing to release new music imminently.
 On October 16, the band released "Awaken", their first new music in five years as the lead single from their upcoming untitled seventh studio album.